zkayia/nekosama_dart/packages/nekosama_hive/README.md

 await api.hiveSearchDb.populate(source);
 ```

-If you with to get progress information on the populate process, you can use:
+If you wish to get progress information on the populate process, you can use:
 ```dart
 final process = api.hiveSearchDb.populateStream(source);